Winners and losers under Medicare drug plan in Trump budget

 "The package reduces costs for some but increases costs for others, and the effect on premiums is not clear," said Tricia Neuman, a Medicare expert with the nonpartisan Kaiser Family Foundation.
 Also unclear is how the Trump plan interacts with changes to the Medicare prescription plan enacted by Congress just last week.

 Medicare's prescription drug benefit is delivered through private insurance plans.
-Here's more detail on the trade-off for beneficiaries:
+Here's more detail on the trade-offs for beneficiaries:

-— The budget eliminates cost sharing for Medicare beneficiaries who reach the program's "catastrophic" coverage threshold, currently $8,418 in total costs.
-Instead of paying 5 percent of the cost of their medications, the sickest patients would pay nothing.
-They'd be the winners.
+— While the budget eliminates cost sharing for Medicare beneficiaries who reach the program's "catastrophic" coverage threshold, a second group just behind the sickest patients would lose ground financially.

-— A second group just behind the sickest patients would lose ground financially.
-Currently Medicare counts manufacturer discounts received by patients in this group to calculate total spending that determines when they qualify for catastrophic coverage.
-That practice would stop, meaning beneficiaries would have to spend more of their own money to reach the threshold for the richer catastrophic coverage.
+— Currently Medicare counts manufacturer discounts received by patients in this second group to calculate total spending that determines when they qualify for catastrophic coverage.
+That practice would stop, meaning beneficiaries would have to spend more of their own money to reach the threshold for catastrophic coverage.

+— Overall, fewer beneficiaries would qualify for catastrophic coverage because of the change in how Medicare counts manufacturer discounts.

 "It's complicated," said Joe Baker of the Medicare Rights Center.
 "The winners in this proposal are people with very high drug spending.
 The people who are the losers here are the people who are stuck in the middle."